1. What is work-study?

-Scrolls down, finds the job in question, and selects the 10-digit job number (far left)
+Scroll down, find the job in question, and select the 10-digit job number (far left)

-Scrolls down and selects "Refer Student to this Job," enters your Student ID (SID) and follows the prompts
+Scroll down and select "Refer Student to this Job," enter your Student ID (SID) and follow the prompts

-You'll then log-in to your area of work-study to accept or decline the job offer.
-Once that's done, confirmation emails are sent.
+You must then log in to accept or decline the job offer.
+Once complete, confirmation emails are sent.

-If this is an additional work-study job during a program year, once the employer has referred you (steps 1-4 again), you will log-in and determine how to split your work-study between the jobs.
-Remember to leave enough money in each job to cover 100% of your past and, if any, future earnings.
+If you already have/ had an existing work-study job during this award year and you’ve now been offered another position, you will determine how to allocate your work-study award between the jobs as part of the acceptance process.
+Remember to leave enough money in each existing job to cover 100% of your past and, if any, future anticipated earnings.

-Your referral is good from the first of the referral month until either you are no longer enrolled (graduating in December, for example) or until the last day of the spring semester.
+Your referral is valid from the first day of the referral month until either you are no longer enrolled (graduating in December, for example) or until the last day of the spring semester.

 How Do I Find a Job?